Flag of the Republic of the Congo: Design

-The colours of the flag carry cultural, political, and regional meanings.
+The colors of the flag carry cultural, political, and regional meanings.
 The green symbolizes the agriculture and forests of the Congo, while the yellow represents the "friendship and nobility" of the Congolese people.
 However, the symbolism behind the red was left unexplained.
-From a continental viewpoint, the green, yellow and red are the colours of the Pan-Africanist movement; it is the only Pan-Africanist flag to utilize a diagonal pattern in its design.
+From a continental viewpoint, the green, yellow and red are the colors of the Pan-Africanist movement; it is the only Pan-Africanist flag to utilize a diagonal pattern in its design.
 They are also 3 of the colors utilized in the flag of Ethiopia, the oldest independent country in Africa and the only nation other than Liberia to remain independent during the Scramble for Africa.